smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 ` TODO - code example `
 !@

-### Text-To-Speach With File
+#### Sound File
-The `ttsChunks` can also take a file to play/speak.
-First you must [upload](https://smartdevicelink.com/en/guides/iOS/other-sdl-features/uploading-files/) a file to the head unit.
+The `ttsChunks` parameter can also take a file to play/speak.
+For more information on how to upload the file please refer to the [Playing Audio Indications](Other SDL Features/Playing Audio Indications) guide.

 @![iOS]
 ##### Objective-C